Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

   \end{bmatrix}
 $$

-What we would like to do is encode the results of each elimination step in a the matrix E.
+What we would like to do is encode the results of each elimination step in the matrix E.

 </div><br/>